evgenyneu/image_compressor_python/README.md

 ## Compression results

 The program produced the following compressed images featuring my cat Marmite.
-The images of other sizes are located [here](images/compressed).
+The image size are 1000 by 1000 pixels.
+The compression results for images of different sizes are located [here](images/compressed).

 ![1 term compression](images/compressed/1000x1000/marmite_1000x1000_1_terms_499.8x_compression.jpg)